axd1967/lander/README.md

-Lander is a simulation similar to the "classic" lander app for the HP-15C, but extended to 2 dimensions.
+Lander is a 3D extension of the "classic" lander app for the HP-15C.
 The code might/might not fit in a 15C (23 regs + 42x7=294 steps?, to confirm, check the [release history](#rh).)

 # Phases